fastify/middie/README.md

 ```

 To guarantee compatibility with Express, adding a prefix uses [`path-to-regexp`](https://www.npmjs.com/package/path-to-regexp) to compute
-a `RegExp`, which is then used to math every request: it is signficantly slower.
+a `RegExp`, which is then used to math every request: it is significantly slower.

+## TypeScript support

+To use this module with TypeScript, make sure to install `@types/connect`.

 ## Middlewares alternatives